My name is Mark John Buenconsejo, and here are 10 things about me:

 - I have co-started a few businesses, since 1999.
 My most recent one is Next Level.

-- I like to go on an adventure, discover things, endure hard stuffs, and test my limits.
+- I like to go on an adventure, discover things, endure hard stuffs, and grow my boundaries.

 - I like being outdoors, be it by run, hike, bike, swim, or camp.
 One day or multi-day events are interesting for me.